 While an elevation of 535 feet would usually qualify as a hill in most states, Louisiana as a whole is one of the lowest places in the nation, with an average height of only 100 feet above sea level.
 Its highest area is the third lowest in the United States, while its lowest spot (in New Orleans) is eight feet below sea level.

-Accordingly, Driskill Mountain qualifies as a mountain for the state of Louisiana, and the only mountains lower than Driskill are Ebright Azimuth in Delaware and Britton Hill in Florida.
+Accordingly, Driskill Mountain qualifies as a mountain for the state of Louisiana.
 The terrain in the area is largely forest, which is common for this section of Louisiana and northeastern Texas, with a significant amount of ferrous sandstone in the soil.
 You can also find plenty of dogwood and azalea plants in the area.

 Where Is Driskill Mountain Located on a Map?